 Are you currently planning a vacation to Crete and other parts of Greece?
 You might find my free travel guides to be useful.
 They're packed full of tips, inside knowledge and practical advice so you can have the holiday of a lifetime.
 You can get a hold of them below:

-Pin this guide on when to visit Crete
+Pin this guide on the best month to go to Crete

 Feel free to add this guide on the best time to visit Crete to one of your Pinterest boards.
 This time you can easily find it later.